Table Of Contents

 Accrued Interest vs. Deferred Interest

-With respect to deferred annuities, the terms accrued interest and deferred interest are used interchangeably; however, they are not always used interchangeably for other financial products.
-It is important to note that both terms describe interest that has been earned, but not yet distributed.
-Along these lines, deferred annuities are sometimes referred to as deferred interest annuities.
+With respect to deferred annuities, the terms accrued interest and deferred interest are used interchangeably (although they are not always used interchangeably for other financial products).
+It is important to note that both terms describe interest that has been earned but not yet distributed.
+Due to this, deferred annuities are sometimes referred to as deferred interest annuities.

-However, in the context of financing arrangements, the term deferred interest is employed with a different meaning.
+In the context of financing arrangements, the term deferred interest is employed with a different meaning.
 In this context, deferred interest refers to the deferral of an interest obligation for a specified period.
-Essentially, it means the borrower will not pay any interest on the loan if he or she pays off the entire debt prior to the end of the deferral period.
+Essentially, it means the borrower will not pay any interest on the loan if the entire debt is paid off prior to the end of the deferral period.

 Step 1